hrmyd/hrmyd.github.io/pages/index.md

 Check out some of the projects I've worked on!

-Currently on rounding out some actual DS projects to be posted soon.
+Currently working on rounding out some actual DS projects to be posted soon.

 As someone who greatly enjoys non-tech hobbies as well, I always love showing those off!
 I've been trying to track my knitting and sewing on instagram. <a href="https://www.instagram.com/hermknits/">Check out my crafting work here!</a>